 Overview of the current UK smartphone operating systems

 The iPhone is probably the one smartphone that most people have heard about, thanks to its staggering success since it was first launched.
-Apart from the obvious strength of the Apple brand, the iPhone App Store and iTunes services are hugely popular, making your smartphone hugely customisable and a virtual MP3/video player and games console in one.
+Apart from the obvious strength of the Apple brand, the iPhone App Store and iTunes services are hugely popular, making your smartphone hugely customisable and a MP3/video player and games console in one.
 While others are coming on strong, Apple still has the best smartphones for sheer weight of numbers in apps.

 Smartphones running on the Android operating system are currently the main competitor to the iPhone, thanks largely to the Google brand bringing Maps, Mail and the rest to the party.
 Samsung, HTC, Sony, Motorola, Acer and many others are all making Android smartphones, pushing sales through the roof.
 It looks and works in a similar way to the iPhone operating system, but you will find both touchscreen and touch/QWERTY versions and a bunch of different price points and styles.